Press "Enter" to skip to content

 Once you’ve got your revision created, you’re ready to dive into the keyword research.

-2. Find new keywords with Search Console
+2. Find keywords with Google Search Console

 And this is easy to do with Google Search Console.